-- If the prescriptions are related to care for a medical emergency or urgently needed care, they will be covered.
+If the prescriptions are related to care for a medical emergency or urgently needed care, they will be covered.
 In this situation, you will have to pay the full cost (rather than paying just the copayment or coinsurance) when you fill your prescription.
 You can ask us to reimburse you by submitting a paper claim to us for up to usual, customary, and reasonable (UCR).
-Any amount you pay over the UCR will be applied to your TrOOP (True Out-Of-Pocket cost). - If you are traveling within the United States, but outside the plan's service area, and you become ill or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy (if you follow all other coverage rules identified within this document and a network pharmacy is unavailable).
+Any amount you pay over the UCR will be applied to your TrOOP (True Out-Of-Pocket cost).
+2022 Evidence of Coverage for MedMutual Advantage Signature HMO Chapter 5: Using the plan's coverage for your Part D prescription drugs

+- If you are traveling within the United States, but outside the plan's service area, and you become ill or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy (if you follow all other coverage rules identified within this document and a network pharmacy is unavailable).
 In this situation, you will have to pay the full cost (rather than paying just the copayment or coinsurance) when you fill your prescription.
 You can ask us to reimburse you by submitting a paper claim to us for up to usual, customary, and reasonable (UCR).
-Any amount you pay over the UCR will be applied to your TrOOP. - If you are unable to get a covered drug in a timely manner within our service area, because there is not a network pharmacy within a reasonable driving distance which provides 24-hour service.
+Any amount you pay over the UCR will be applied to your TrOOP. - If you are unable to get a covered drug in a timely manner within our service area, because there is not a network pharmacy within a reasonable driving distance which provides 24-hour service. - If you are trying to fill a covered prescription drug that is not regularly stocked at an eligible network retail or mail-order pharmacy (these drugs include orphan drugs or specialty pharmaceuticals). - Self-administered medications that you receive in an outpatient setting may be covered under Part D. For consideration, please submit a paper claim.